 Frozen Pancakes in Air Fryer: Use the reheat setting to warm your pancakes for 1-3 minutes.
 Check after 1 minutes and add more time as needed.

-Fluffy Pancakes FAQs
+Homemade Pancakes FAQs

 It takes about 1 minute on each side to cook pancakes if your pan or griddle is properly heated.
 You will know that the first side is done cooking when the surface of the pancake is filled with bubbles.
 Flip the pancake over and allow it to finish cooking for an additional minute until cooked through.
 If you poke the pancake a little and it bounces back at you, you will know that it is finished cooking.